popeadam/Kometa/docs/config/settings.md

 ???+ tip

-    Press the :fontawesome-solid-circle-plus: icon to learn more
+    Press the :fontawesome-solid-circle-plus: icon to learn more.

 ```yaml
 libraries: